besartelezi/how-to-write-readmes/README.md

 * Lesson 2: Storytelling, have some fun with it
 * Lesson 3: Introductory lesson to Introductions
 * Lesson 4: The First Step
-* Do I need to do some research about the Topic?
-  * Example Blackjack
 * Lesson 5: Significance of To-Do's
 * Lesson 6: Titles
   * Just puns honestly